Enhancement of spin Hall angle by an order of magnitude via Cu intercalation in MoS$_2$/CoFeB heterostructures: Introduction

 \section{Introduction}

 Achieving high-density spin currents in materials with high spin-orbit coupling (SOC) is critical for advancing spintronic applications \cite{hirohata2020review,soumyanarayanan2016emergent,ryu2020current}.
 Among the various mechanisms explored, spin pumping has emerged as a highly effective approach \cite{tserkovnyak2002spin}.
 This technique generates substantial spin current densities in high-SOC materials adjacent to a ferromagnet (FM) or ferrimagnet (FiM) with precessing magnetization.
 Spin pumping is particularly advantageous in heterostructures comprising metallic, insulating, or semiconducting high-SOC materials, addressing impedance mismatch and enhancing device feasibility.
 Traditionally, the spin Hall effect (SHE) and its Onsager reciprocal, the inverse spin Hall effect (ISHE), have been the primary mechanisms for bidirectional spin-charge conversion, driven by electron scattering in three-dimensional high-SOC materials such as heavy metals (e.g., Pt, Pd, W, and Ta), antiferromagnetic materials (e.g., IrMn, Mn$_2$Au, Mn$_3$Ga, Mn$_3$Sn), and topological insulators (e.g., Bi$_2$Se$_3$, Bi$_2$Te$_3$) \cite{hirsch1999spin,saitoh2006conversion,roy2021spin,singh2020inverse,singh2020large,kimata2019magnetic,singh2019inverse,jamali2015giant}.
 Recently, transition metal dichalcogenides (TMDs) have been identified as promising quantum materials for enhanced spin-to-charge conversion efficiency due to their high SOC \cite{sierra2021van}.
 Among TMDs, molybdenum disulfide (MoS$_2$) stands out for its stability, robustness, and unique electronic properties, which vary with thickness and mechanical strain \cite{liu2020spintronics,kumar2022next,choi2017recent,akinwande2014two}.
 In MoS$_2$/FM heterostructures, interface effects significantly enhance global anisotropy, and MoS$_2$ has demonstrated remarkable spin-to-charge conversion voltages and efficiencies \cite{xie2019giant,thiruvengadam2022anisotropy,mishra2024spin,mendes2018efficient,husain2018spin,bansal2019extrinsic}.
-Moreover, the efficiency of spin-to-charge conversion in FM/high-SOC systems can be further enhanced by interface engineering using intercalators such as Ag, Cu, and Ti \cite{du2014enhancement,longo2021spin,zhang2015spin}.
+Furthermore, several mechanisms have been suggested to improve the efficiency of spin-to-charge conversion in FM/high-SOC systems \cite{du2014enhancement,longo2021spin,obstbaum2016tuning,chen2024tuning,choi2024non}.
+Among them, the utilization of interlayers has been an effective approach.
 These interlayers act as barriers, preserving the SOC of high-SOC materials by mitigating proximity-induced magnetic effects and tuning spin-dependent interfacial resistivity and spin injection.
 In this context, Cu emerges as a promising interlayer material due to its long spin diffusion length ($\sim$ 350 nm), low SOC, and ability to control spin transmissivity in spintronic devices \cite{yakata2006temperature}.

 Here, we report a significant enhancement—by an order of magnitude—in the spin Hall angle (SHA) of MoS$_2$ through Cu intercalation in MoS$_2$/CoFeB heterostructures.
 Magneto-optic Kerr microscopy reveals that Cu effectively decouples MoS$_2$ from CoFeB, thereby preserving the SOC of MoS$_2$.
 These experimental results are supported by density functional theory (DFT) calculations, which highlight the role of Cu in enhancing spin-to-charge conversion efficiency.